davesnuthouse/redDKP/README.md

 * Revisit audit log now that sync is working
 * Redo the way DKP table saves to a single button commit, with a rollback to a backup copy of data
 * Better handling for 2 editors at the same time (wasn't original scope)
-* Add flag on DKP table to show alts
 * Use alt data for editors to make alts follow editor behavior?